WhatsNewGames/crawlee-actors/README.md

 # remove this folder if your want to start another run:
 rm -rf packages/<game-slug>/storage
 ```

+Then you should be ready to edit the source under `packages/<game-slug>/src` directory.

+Last step would be to create a Pull Request onto this repo.
+Once merged, it shouldn't be long before its data is imported into What's New Games.

 ## I want to create a new crawler